 The shakes or the shivers are another common side effect of epidurals.
 Your body can spontaneously begin shaking shortly after the epidural is administered.
 One mom said, “The shivers afterward were uncontrollable and horrendous.
 It took five warm blankets to get them to calm down.”
-The reason the shakes happen is the epidural medication is colder than your body temperature.
+The shakes happen because the epidural medication is colder than your body temperature.
 It’s purely a physical reaction to the local medications and is not necessarily a reflection of feeling cold.
 It’s also believed that shivering is due to hormonal changes in the body.

 If you are still feeling pain and it’s been more than 30 minutes, you can ask for the anesthesiologist to come back and give you more medication.
-And some epidurals will administer too much medication, resulting in not being able to move your legs at all.
-A mom from our group said, “They gave me too much in my epidural and I wasn’t able to feel myself pushing at all.
+And some epidurals will administer too much medicine, resulting in not being able to move your legs at all.
+A mom from our group said, “They gave me too much in my epidural, and I wasn’t able to feel myself pushing at all.
 It ended in a C-section after 3 hours of unsuccessful pushing.”
-If you’re completely numb and unable to feel or move your legs, you can ask for your epidural to be turned down or off (don’t worry–you won’t go back to feeling everything right away!) before pushing.
+If you’re completely numb and unable to feel or move your legs, you can ask for your epidural to be turned down or off (don’t worry—you won’t go back to feeling everything right away!) before pushing.

 15. “I wish I had known that everyone doesn’t completely lose feeling.”

-16. “I wish I had known to not let the resident do it!”
+16. “I wish I had known not to let the resident do it!”

 A mom shared, “It took the resident five times to get the epidural right.
 Had I known, I would have insisted on the attending doctor.
 It’s not something to mess around with.
-Still, it was the best decision I made to get it, had no pain!”
+Still, it was the best decision I made to get it, and I had no pain!”

 17. “I wish I knew that it doesn’t always work for everyone.”

-“I was in pain for hours after having mine only to find out they kinked the line and I never received any of the medicine,” one mom shared.
+“I was in pain for hours after having mine only to find out they kinked the line, and I never received any of the medicine,” one mom shared.
 Speak up if you are not feeling relief after 20-30 minutes.

 19. “I wish I had known that it doesn’t always distribute properly!”

-Another mom shared, “With my first two epidurals everything was fine.
+Another mom shared, “With my first two epidurals, everything was fine.
 They worked perfectly.
 With my last one, it only worked on half of my body, my blood pressure plummeted, and I had to get three doses of epinephrine to raise it.
 My bladder was numbed so much that I couldn’t tell if I had to pee or not for 2 days (the catheter had to stay in), and the spinal headache I had for two weeks after.
 It was the WORST headache I’ve ever had.
 I thought I had an aneurysm.”